BES Online Portal Employers Terms of Service

 Service Provider refers to any external firm or individual that processes data on behalf of BES, qualifying as Data Processors under GDPR.

-Special categories of data As defined under applicable European data protection laws, these include sensitive personal information such as racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic or biometric data, and health or sexual orientation details.
+Special categories of data as defined under applicable European data protection laws include sensitive personal information such as racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic or biometric data, and health or sexual orientation details.

 Subscription Term refers to the period for which an Employer subscribes to use the Services.